Learning using digital technologies

 They are also encouraged to consider additional measures like implementing cyber-safety and digital citizenship programmes.

-You can read the information provided by the Ministry to schools about content filtering and firewalls and the information for schools about digital citizenship and cyber-safety on Enabling e-Learning
+You can read the information provided by the Ministry to schools about internet security and the information for schools about digital citizenship and cyber-safety on Enabling e-Learning.

 As a parent, you need to be involved - you need to know what your child is doing online, both at school and at home, and you need to actively support them to be safe online.